-- 1. A discretionary leave of absence will be granted only to an employee whose last evaluation was at least satisfactory. - 2.
-The general record of service as well as specific and immediate disciplinary charges will be taken into account when disciplinary action against an employee is proposed and the discipline, if any, is assessed.
+1. A discretionary leave of absence will be granted only to an employee whose last evaluation was at least satisfactory.

-3. If a non-probationary employee receives an overall rating of "Below Standards" or "Unsatisfactory" that employee will be evaluated again within three months.
+- 2. The general record of service as well as specific and immediate disciplinary charges will be taken into account when disciplinary action against an employee is proposed and the discipline, if any, is assessed. - 3.
+If a non-introductory employee receives an overall rating of "Below Standards" or "Unsatisfactory" that employee will be evaluated again within three months.
 Continued failure to meet performance expectations will lead to further disciplinary action up to and including discharge.

-Section 2.11.
-Resignation
+Section 2.11 Resignation

-Any employee, other than the General Manager or At Will employees, wishing to leave service in good standing shall file with the District a signed written resignation giving at least two weeks notice of his/her intention to leave the service, unless the District consents to an earlier separation.
+Though not required, the District requests that any employee wishing to leave service in good standing file with the District a signed written resignation giving at least two weeks notice of his/her intention to leave the service, unless the District consents to an earlier separation.